 Researchers assessed safety by examining reports from over 53,000 RNs and more than 805,000 patients at 535 hospitals in four large states at two time points between 2005 and 2016.
 The results reflected little to no progress toward improving patient safety and preventing patient harm.
-Among the key findings: 193
+Among the key findings:171

-- Over the past decade, "only 21 percent of hospitals substantially improved their clinical work environments; 71 percent made no improvements and 7 percent experienced deteriorating work environments." - "Where work environments deteriorated, fewer nurses (-19 percent) gave a favorable grade on patient safety." - "In the study, about 30% of nurses graded their own hospitals 'unfavorably' on measures of patient safety and infection prevention..." - 55 percent of nurses "would not definitely recommend their hospital to a family member or friend who needed care." - "Patients also expressed concern about quality and safety with 30 percent reporting that they would not definitely recommend their hospital.
+- Over the past decade, "only 21 percent of hospitals substantially improved their clinical work environments; 71 percent made no improvements and 7 percent experienced deteriorating work environments." - "In the study, about 30% of nurses graded their own hospitals 'unfavorably' on measures of patient safety and infection prevention..." - "Patients also expressed concern about quality and safety with 30 percent reporting that they would not definitely recommend their hospital.
 Nearly 40 percent of patients said that they did not always receive help quickly from hospital staff, and nearly 40% reported that medications were not always explained before given."